broxus/locklift/README.md

 ### Contract

-Contract object includes all methods based on built sources (Abi).
+The contract object includes all methods based on built sources (Abi).
 It is based on https://github.com/broxus/everscale-inpage-provider

 ```typescript